AWSwinefred/f1-app-notes/Using-PCIe-Write-Combining/README.md

 - custom    = custom move function
 - custom-wc = custom move function to a WC region

+Based on the data, writing to a WC region achieves almost 5GB/s for 1KB.
+Above 32KB, performance levels out at just under 2GB/s.

 ## A Few Words about Side Effects